 German Shorthaired Labs are a great breed for active families who want a fun and loving dog.
 Because of its parent breeds, this variety is highly intelligent and active while still being man’s best friend.
 Just about any active family would love to have this dog in their home.

 You should select a different breed if you live in an apartment or cannot keep up with this dog’s intense exercise requirements.
 Even though it’s a bit disappointing that you can’t get this dog, it’s always best to get a dog that you know you can care for perfectly.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Living with a German Shorthaired Lab
+- Temperament & Intelligence of the German Shorthaired Lab